ggguy277-commits/cyber-course-portfolio/unit-2-intro-cybersec/documentaries/wannacry.md

 did not require the involvement of both parties to spread, it found its own way to other devices.
 # 5. How it was discovered and how it was stopped
 A researcher Marcus Hutchins discovered accidently a vulnerability in the virus – sort of like an emergency stop button (kill switch).
 The sense of it was that the virus asks, ‘Can I connect to a specific domain name?’, which looked like a random string of letters ending in .com.
+When the programme connects to the domain, it stops working.
+Then he discovered this, he registered the domain for 10 bucks.
+Now the virus can connect to that domain, and as a result, it stops working.
+# 6. What could have helped
+The thing is that automatic system updates were disabled on most computers.
+It would probably be a good idea to phase out systems running Windows XP and Windows Server 2003, since Microsoft no longer supports them.
+It's also a good idea to have backup of files in case a virus has already infected device.
+# 7. The broader lesson
+A major international cyber incident may arise not because of some super technology, but due to a combination of a known vulnerability, a missing update, outdated infrastructure and a leaked government tool.
+# 8. Personal takeaway
+I suppose this incident has changed my view on software updates and just how important they can be.